thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **parameterizeMetadata**
 > void parameterizeMetadata(parameterizeMetadataRequest)

  Parameterize fields in metadata objects.
-Version: 10.9.0.cl or later   Allows parameterizing fields in metadata objects in ThoughtSpot.
+Version: 10.9.0.cl or later   **Note:** This API endpoint is deprecated and will be removed from ThoughtSpot in a future release.
+Use [POST /api/rest/2.0/metadata/parameterize-fields](/api/rest/2.0/metadata/parameterize-fields) instead.
+Allows parameterizing fields in metadata objects in ThoughtSpot.
 Requires appropriate permissions to modify the metadata object.
 The API endpoint allows parameterizing the following types of metadata objects: * Logical Tables * Connections * Connection Configs  For a Logical Table the field type must be `ATTRIBUTE` and field name can be one of: * databaseName * schemaName * tableName  For a Connection or Connection Config, the field type is always `CONNECTION_PROPERTY`.
 In this case, field_name specifies the exact property of the Connection or Connection Config that needs to be parameterized.
 For Connection Config, the only supported field name is: * impersonate_user

 ### Example